fawaz70/fawaz70.github.io/index.md

 I am a recent graduate from the University of Toronto, with an Honors Bachelors of Science in Computer Science, specializing in Software Engineering.

 I have acquired many valuable technical skills, as a Computer Scientist.
 I have thorough knowledge of Python, Java, C, and SQL.
 With the help of multiple projects, I was able to gain strong skills in Agile methodologies.
-Apart from these, my keen interest in front-end development has allowed me to learn other languages such as HTML, CSS, JavaScript, and XML.
-Over the years, I was also able to strengthen theoretical aspects of Computer Science, including Object-Oriented Programming, Space-Time Complexity, and Memory Management.
+Apart from these, my keen interest in front-end development has allowed me to learn other languages such as HTML, CSS, and JavaScript.
+Over the years, I was also able to strengthen theoretical aspects of Computer Science, including Object-Oriented Programming, Space-Time Complexity, Data Structures, and Memory Management.

 To compliment my technical skills, I was able to strengthen my interpersonal, communication and leadership skills, which I obtained while leading projects as a Junior Business Analyst at Environment Canada.